Do Medicare and Medicaid Pay for Assisted Living?

 How does Medicaid pay for assisted living?

+It depends.
 Medicaid coverage of assisted living varies by state.
 Most states have a variety of waivers, including Home and Community Based Service waivers, that can go toward the cost of assisted living.

 -